vijayshankar123/NAYA-STUDIO/README.md

 EXTRA FEATURES:
-have made a route for admin to track total number of users registered .Its functionalities can be extended.
+Have created a route for admin to track total number of users registered .Its functionalities can be extended.
 ROUTE - /admindashboard

 RUNNING